Choo hits grand slam as Rangers pound White Sox 12-5

 With their 10th loss in 12 games, the White Sox are 11-30.
 It's the worst 41-game start in franchise history, as well as the worst record in the majors this season.
 They are also 4-16 at home, a low point for them through 20 games.

 Jose Abreu had a pair of RBI doubles and scored two runs.
-But Carson Fulmer (2-4) made another early exit in his third straight loss.
+But Carson Fulmer (2-4) got optioned to Triple-A Charlotte following another early exit in his third straight loss.

 Nicky Delmonico left with a broken bone in his right middle finger, and it all added up to another painful night for the White Sox.